top of page

 Pisco Cocktails at the Grand Old HoteL

-Every guide will tell you to take Jirón de la Unión, the pedestrian street connecting Plaza de Armas to Plaza San Martín, the other monumental public square in the Old Town.
+Instead of taking Jirón de la Unión, the pedestrian street connecting Plaza de Armas to Plaza San Martín, the other monumental public square in the Old Town.

-The Pisco Sour is now a global classic, but the Capitán—a local adaptation of the Manhattan (vermouth and pisco instead of whiskey)—is ideal if you enjoy bitter and robust flavors.
+• The Pisco Sour is now a global classic, but the Capitán, a local adaptation of the Manhattan (vermouth and pisco instead of whiskey), is ideal if you enjoy bitter and robust flavors.

 IMG_20250814_115759_edited.jpg